 Discover IRA accounts

 Both traditional and Roth IRAs are offered by Discover Bank for 12-month, 24-month and 5-year terms.
 Roth IRAs are funded with after-tax dollars, earnings are tax-free and your contributions are not tax-deductible — but you can withdraw anytime without penalty.

 Traditional IRAs are funded with pre-tax dollars and earnings are tax-deferred, but the money can’t be withdrawn until you’re 59 and a half.
 You can easily check in on the status of your IRAs with Discover Bank’s mobile application.

 Not surprisingly, Discover Bank offers a host of credit card options, including:

-- Discover it® Cash Back: Get 5% cash back at different places each quarter like gas stations, grocery stores, restaurants, Amazon.com and more up to the quarterly maximum, each time you activate.
+- Discover it® Cash Back: Get 5% cash back at different places each quarter like grocery stores, restaurants, gas stations, select rideshares and online shopping, up to the quarterly maximum when you activate.
 Plus, earn unlimited 1% cash back on all other purchases.
 In addition, Discover will match the cash back you earn in at the end of the first year, with no limitations on the total amount.

 - Discover it® Miles: The card earns unlimited 1.5x miles on all purchases, plus matching all miles earned at the end of your first year.

 - Discover it® Secured: Designed to help build your credit rating, this card requires a refundable security deposit (of at least $200 after being approved) and has a higher-than-average interest rate.
 Furthermore, the card offers 2% cash back on gas station and restaurant purchases (up to $1,000 in combined purchases every quarter, automatically) and 1% cash back on all other purchases, along with automatic cash back matching at the end of your first year.